tewson/oireachtas-graphql/docs/index.md

 The Oireachtas Open Data APIs provide dedicated API endpoints for different entity types.
 For example, we can make a query to the `/houses` endpoint for data on a specific Dáil term, and make another query to the `/members` endpoint to retrieve a list of members during that term.

-[GraphQL](https://graphql.org/) can help us to better express what data we want to query and combine multiple queries into one.
+[GraphQL](https://graphql.org/) can help us better express what data we want to query and combine multiple queries into one.

 ## Example Use Case